Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking: Ninja Codes

-Though it is possible to perform training in a single pass, we found that splitting the process into two separate phases leads to more reliable convergence and predictable results.
-In the first phase, we ignore image loss, message loss, and adversary loss (i.e., we set their relative weights to zero), and focus solely on improving region and corner detection performance ($w_{r}$, $w_{c}$, $w_{k}$ are set to 1.0, 1.0, and $1.0e^5$, respectively).
-We train for 20 epochs, after which the encoder will output conspicuous Ninja Codes marked by colorful stripes, as shown in Figure 4 (top left).
-At this point, the codes can already be robustly detected by the region and corner detectors.
-The visual pattern of the stripes is an emergent feature, and manifests differently each time training is conducted.
+TRAINING (PHASE 1).
+We found that splitting training into two separate phases leads to more reliable convergence and predictable results.
+In the first phase, we ignore image loss, message loss, and adversary loss and focus solely on improving region and corner detection performance, setting weights to $w_i$=$w_m$=$w_a$=$0$, $w_r$=$w_c$=$1.0$, and $w_k$=$5.0e^3$.
+We train for a total of 20 epochs, after which the encoder will have learned to generate vivid, striped Ninja Codes (Figure 4, top left).
+The pattern of the stripes is an emergent feature, and manifests differently each time training is performed.